sldownard/HTBAMIT/en/people/conduct-a-performance-review.md

 they are looking for from you, and opportunities to give feedback will come up organically in conversation.
 Make sure you include regular checkpoints about career development, and a discussion about performance will flow from that.
-The key is to just do it, and not put it off -- especially when you have someone who needs extra support or is underperforming.
+The key is to just do it, and not put it off, especially when you have someone who needs extra support or is underperforming.

 ## About the work people are doing